breez/doc/src/How-to-close-Breez's-channels.md

-# How to close Breez's channels?
+# How to close channels in Breez?

-In order to close your channel, go to the _Preferences > Developers_ screen and run the **Channels > closeallchannels** command.
+In order to close payment channels in Breez, click through **Preferences > Developers > Channels > closeallchannels**.
-Funds in these channels will be available in the Breez app after closing transactions are confirmed on-chain.
+Funds that were contained in those channels will be available in the Breez app once the closing transactions are confirmed on-chain.

-**Warning**: you will be able to redeem your funds only if there are enough funds to be confirmed on-chain.
+**Warning**: funds will only be available for redemption if the balance exceeds the on-chain transaction cost.